moshinde/kube-microservices-mongo/README.md

 # microservices-mongo

-There are two microservcies user-service with user data and stock symbol and the other microservice stock service contains stock data
+There are two microservcies user-service and stock-service.
+User-service handles user data and stock symbol.
+The other microservice is stock service contains stock data.

 1. Create namepsaces for database and other microservices